NC INVASIVE PLANT COUNCIL

 Fig buttercup (Ficaria verna) is an invasive plant that is aggressively taking over floodplain and streamside ecosystems in North Carolina.
 It spreads easily when its bulblets and tubers spread through water to start new colonies.
 Once established, it creates dense mats that out-compete native plants and disrupts the natural balance of our ecosystems.

-Also called lesser celandine and pilewort, fig buttercup is generally only visible above ground in winter and spring.
-It puts out leaves in winter, and then its yellow flowers appear in March and April.
-By early summer, the flowers and leaves die back, and the plant becomes dormant until the following winter.
 Native to Europe, North Africa, and West Asia, fig buttercup has long been invasive in the northeastern U.S. In the last 10 to 15 years, it has increasingly become a problem here in North Carolina.
 Sometimes grown as an ornamental plant, it can spread from home gardens into drainage ways to nearby streams and floodplains and through mulch.
-See where fig buttercup has been spotted in Durham, Orange, Chatham, and Wake Counties. |

 How can I identify fig buttercup?